 The Agency's Targeted Outreach Plan is outlined below.
 Providers' outreach activities at the county level to address the identified service needs and well as specific methods to outreach to each of the targeted populations is shown in Appendix C.

-Strategies to address the unique and particular needs at the county and community levels (e.g., transportation for individuals in rural and/or isolated areas, and access to SNAP and other food assistance for low-income individuals) are listed below.
+1. Describe strategies to address the unique and particular needs at the county and community levels (e.g., transportation for individuals in rural and/or isolated areas, and access to SNAP and other food assistance for low-income individuals).